chaotic-society/theoretica/README.md

 ## Error handling
 The library uses `errno` and `umath::MathException` (if it is enabled) to report errors.
 The behaviour of the library may be modified using the `UROBORO_THROW_EXCEPTIONS` and `UROBORO_ONLY_EXCEPTIONS`.
 See [Macros](https://github.com/mattiaisgro/uroboro/blob/master/README.md#Macros) to learn more.

-## Progress
-Most functionalities have already been implemented, but test cases and documentation are in need of writing.
-Benchmarking different algorithms may be also used to enchance the library.
-Core functions which are currently under development are:
-- powf, cos, tan (only the **architecture independent** versions, they already work properly on x86 machines)

-On x86 based architectures, if **UROBORO_X86** is defined, the library should be stable and precise for most applications.
-See [Future development](https://github.com/mattiaisgro/uroboro/blob/master/README.md#future-development) for information about new features which might get implemented.

 ## Macros
 These are the macros that can be defined to change the library's behaviour:
 - **UROBORO_INCLUDE_ALL** - Including `uroboro.h` will include _all_ header files